 Analysis

-If you are FT dominant, then you should use heavier loads and lower repetitions predominantly in your training.
-ST dominant individuals, on the other hand, will respond better to lighter loads and higher repetitions How to conduct the Charles Poliquin muscle fibre test
+If you are FT dominant, you should use heavier loads and lower repetitions in your training.
+On the other hand, ST dominant individuals will respond better to lighter loads and higher repetitions.
+How to conduct the Charles Poliquin muscle fibre test

 Analysis

-If you are FT dominant, then you should use heavier loads and lower repetitions predominantly in your training.
-ST dominant individuals, on the other hand, will respond better to lighter loads and higher repetitions
+If you are FT dominant, you should use heavier loads and lower repetitions in your training.
+On the other hand, ST dominant individuals will respond better to lighter loads and higher repetitions.

 |